AGuRu123/G3WI/README.md

 `para.IGxxy`: A cell contains $q$ matrices, $q$ is the number of labels.
 The $(i,j)\_{th}$ element in the $k\_{th}$ matrix stores the information gain $IG(f\_i;f\_j;l\_k)$;

 `para.IGxyy`: A cell contains $d$ matrices, $d$ is the number of features.
 The $(k,j)\_{th}$ element in the $i\_{th}$ matrix stores the information gain $IG(f\_i;l\_k;l\_j)$.

+# Details about calculations of Information-theory based criteria
+On the same homepage, another repository namely "https://github.com/AGuRu123/LOFS/tree/master/LOFS_Matlab/correlation_measure/mi" has two functions "mi" and "cmi" calculating mutual information and conditional information, where information gain (IG) used in G3WI can be calculated as the difference between them.
+For more details, see our paper: "Gradient-based multi-label feature selection considering three-way variable interaction".

 # Main contributions
 1. As a gradient-based method, we first investigate the problem of changing variable correlations in MLFS and propose a numerical optimization framework by considering such three-way interactions.